-GB win two golds and two silvers on day two at worlds
+GB win three golds and four silvers at Worlds

 |Coverage: Watch live across BBC TV and iPlayer, with 200 hours of live streams on the BBC's digital platforms

-Great Britain have won two gold and two silver medals after a thrilling start to Friday's evening session at the Cycling World Championships in Glasgow.
+Great Britain have won three gold and four silver medals after a great start to Friday's evening session at the Cycling World Championships in Glasgow.

-GB's Jody Cundy won his 20th cycling world title collecting gold in the men's C4 1km time trial.
+Briton Jody Cundy won his 20th cycling world title in the men's C4 1km time trial.

-In the men's B 1km time trial GB's Neil Fachie and Matthew Rotherham finished 0.042 seconds ahead of compatriots James Ball and Steffan Lloyd.
+In the men's B 1km time trial, GB's Neil Fachie and Matthew Rotherham finished 0.042 seconds ahead of team-mates James Ball and Steffan Lloyd.

+GB's Jaco van Gass won gold in the men's C3 1km time trial.

+The defending champion finished 0.236 seconds ahead of fellow Briton Fin Graham.

-Earlier Briton Frances Brown won silver in the women's C1 500m time trial.
+Earlier GB's Daphne Schrager won silver in the women's C2 individual pursuit and Briton Frances Brown claimed second in the women's C1 500m time trial.

+In the women's elite 500m time trial Britain's Sophie Capewell, who won silver in the team sprint on Thursday, finished fourth, 0.122 seconds off a bronze medal.

+And GB reached the men's elite team sprint bronze medal race where they will take on France later on Friday.

 Cundy, 44, finished over a second ahead of Australia's Michael Shippley with compatriot Archie Atkinson in sixth.